elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/variables.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, you can declare a variable twice in JavaScript, but it can lead to unexpected behavior or errors.
+  <div><strong>Interview Response:</strong> You can declare a variable twice in JavaScript, but it can lead to unexpected behavior or errors.
 In non-Strict Mode, you can declare the same variable multiple times with 'var', but it can lead to bugs.
 In Strict Mode, or using let or const, and redeclaring a variable throws an error.</div>
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />